 In 2007, BOMA and IFMA released the document ‘A Unified Approach for Measuring Space‘, with the intent of the development of a common language and set of terms to be used by both IFMA and BOMA Standards, in future.

 BOMA since then has been working to update the 1996 Office Standard to be in conformance with this IFMA/BOMA Unified Approach.
 To that end, in 2010 BOMA released the 2010 Office Standard Methods of Measurement, which was intended to replace the 1996 Standard.
 This has since been updated in 2017 (see below).

 As well, they have recently released the ‘2018 Gross Areas of a Building: Methods of Measurement (ANSI/BOMA Z65.3)‘ Standard.
 This is in compliance with the BOMA/IFMA Unified Approach, and has been updated in 2018 so as to be more consistent with the Office 2017 Standards, and is intended to deal with single-tenant buildings, with definitions of ‘Gross1 Area’ to replace previous definitions of Gross Building Area.

-The 2004 Industrial Standard is now referred to as the 2012 Industrial Buildings Standard (ANSI/BOMA Z65.2), with content updated to be in synch with the other 2010 Standards.
-It is now ANSI certified, and as well it is not intended to apply to Retail buildings now, with the introduction of the new Retail Standard (below).
+The 2004 Industrial Standard first evolved into the 2012 Industrial Buildings Standard (ANSI/BOMA Z65.2), with content updated to be in synch with the other 2010 Standards.
+It became ANSI certified, and as well it is not intended to apply to Retail buildings now, with the introduction of the new Retail Standard (below).

 Also in 2010, BOMA has released the new 2010 Retail Standard of Measurement (ANSI/BOMA Z65.5), a long-awaited standard intended to deal with retail-only buildings.